Dhi13man/moor2csv/README.md

 # moor2csv

-Supporting package for Moor, that allows easily **exporting SQL-based Moor database to a CSV form**, for external storage or sharing.
+Supporting package for SQL/Moor, that allows easily **exporting SQL-based Moor database to a CSV form**, for external storage or sharing.
 Works on all platforms except Web.

 **Find Package on Official Dart Pub:**